xuruomeng/client-project-revenue-analysis/README.md

   Revenue and hours analysis by project

 - `sql/04_revenue_ranking.sql`
-  Ranking, revenue share, and cumulative revenue share using CTEs and window functions
+  Ranking and revenue share analysis using CTEs and window functions

-## Business Questions

-This project looks at the following questions:

-1. Which clients generate the most revenue?
-2. Which projects generate the most revenue?
-3. How many projects does each client have?
-4. How many billable and non-billable hours are recorded?
-5. Which invoices are still pending or overdue?
-6. What share of total revenue comes from the top clients?

-## Example Analysis

-Some example SQL outputs from this project include:

-- total invoice revenue by client
-- total billable amount by project
-- unpaid invoices by payment status
+- `sql/05_account_performance_summary.sql`
+  Account-level performance summary

+- `sql/06_account_payment_summary.sql`
+  Account-level payment summary

-- client revenue ranking
+- `sql/07_account_rate_summary.sql`
-- cumulative revenue share by client

-## Key Takeaways

-This project shows how SQL can be used to answer simple business questions with client, project, timesheet, and invoice data.

-It also shows a basic workflow:
+  Account-level rate summary

+### Images
-- explore the data
+- `images/client_performance_dashboard_excel.png`

-- aggregate revenue and hours
-- compare billable work and invoice values
-- rank clients and projects by revenue
+## What I Practiced in This Project

+This project helped me practice a simple end-to-end workflow:

+- preparing a small business dataset
+- writing SQL queries for analysis
+- creating summary tables for reporting
+- building a dashboard in Excel
+- presenting results in a portfolio format on GitHub

 ## Possible Next Steps

-Some possible next steps for this project are:
+Possible next steps for this project are:

-- add charts or dashboard screenshots in the `images` folder
-- build a simple dashboard in Excel or Power BI
+- building a Power BI version of the dashboard
-- add monthly revenue trend analysis
+- adding monthly trend analysis
-- compare invoice amount and billable amount in more detail
+- comparing billed work and invoiced revenue in more detail
+- improving dashboard design and interactivity

 ## Author